notwa/rc/README.md

 ### picky + unused

-attempts to find any non-standard packages that were installed on an Arch Linux box so that you can make note to install them later on a fresh installation.
+attempts to find any non-standard packages that were installed with pacman so that you can make note to install them, later, on a fresh installation.

 `unused` will print unused packages instead.